arr-ai/wbnf/README.md

     amount of `ab`)
   - `x -> a:,b` - Allows `ab...aba` or `bab..aba` (where `...` represents any
     amount of `ab`)

+#### Parser Configuration Commands (pragmas)

+Some special commands are defined in the grammar to control the way the parser executes.

+`.import relative_filename` Allows the wbnf file to merge the grammar of the imported filename into the current grammar (equivalent to `#include` in c)

 #### Magic rules